mwalczyk/polychora/README.md

 ```

-I wrote a C++ header file for enumerating such permutations, together with help from the C++ standard template library and a header file from Eusebeia (for generating only the even permutations).
+I wrote a C++ header file for enumerating such permutations, together with help from the C++ standard template library and a header file from Eusebeia (for generating _only_ the [even permutations](https://en.wikipedia.org/wiki/Parity_of_a_permutation)).
 Once the vertices are generated, we can pass them to QHull's convex hull algorithm.
-Enabling the `Qt` flag results in a list of simplical facets, which can be directly passed into the slicing procedure.
+Enabling the `Qt` "triangulation" flag results in a list of simplical facets, which can be directly passed into the slicing pipeline.

 Previously, polychora were generated in a more ad-hoc manner, using a variety of modified "shape files" that I found on the internet (mostly from Paul Bourke's [website](http://paulbourke.net/geometry/hyperspace/)).
 You can find the corresponding code in an [older, less polished version](https://github.com/mwalczyk/four) of this project, which was also written in Rust.
 The advantage of this approach was that it gave access to all of the connectivity information of each polychoron: vertices, edges, faces, and cells.
 However, because the resulting facets weren't necessarily tetrahedral, I had to algorithmically "tetrahedralize" each mesh before rendering.